Mohamed-Alasfoor/Lem-in/README.md

-# Ant Colony Optimizer
+# Lem-in

 ## DESCRIPTION
-- Ant Colony Optimizer project is a program that simulates an ant farm, where ants have to find the quickest path from one room to another.
+- Lem-in project is a program that simulates an ant farm, where ants have to find the quickest path from one room to another.
 The program reads a file describing the ant farm and displays the moves the ants make to reach the exit.
 - Data Structure & Algorithm using Golang.

 - [Explanation](https://medium.com/@jamierobertdawson/lem-in-finding-all-the-paths-and-deciding-which-are-worth-it-2503dffb893)